General non-linear fragmentation with discontinuous Galerkin methods: Discussion

 \subsection{Performance}

 The high-order DG scheme (see Sect.\ref{sec:DG}) efficiently solves the general non-linear fragmentation equation with only $N=20$ bins.
 High-order polynomial approximations can drastically reduce the numerical diffusion observed for low-order numerical schemes with the same bin resolution.
 While this improvement was modest (one order of magnitude) for the analytic test case, the accuracy increased by four orders of magnitude for the power-law test.
 Moreover, the improved accuracy is occurring near the peak of the mass density curve where the majority of the mass of the system resides.
 In the test illustrated in Fig.~\ref{fig:kconst_linlog_loglog}, we already achieve an accuracy of approximately $1\%$ with order $k = 2$ and $N = 20$ bins, an accuracy level comparable to those reported by 3D hydrodynamic codes \citep{Teyssier2002,Price2018}.
 Thus, for the first time, we could treat dust fragmentation in 3D hydrodynamic simulations together with gas and dust dynamics.
+The details of how to couple the algorithm with a 3D hydrodynamic code will presented in a future work.